scanberg/viamd/ext/imgui/docs/README.md

 License
 -------

-Dear ImGui is licensed under the MIT License, see LICENSE for more information.
+Dear ImGui is licensed under the MIT License, see [LICENSE.txt](https://github.com/ocornut/imgui/blob/master/LICENSE.txt) for more information.